NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 ## Using the Rust library

-The Rust package is a regular crate published to crates.io, so we can add it to a project as a dependency with:
+The Rust package, which is a regular crate published to crates.io, can be added to a project as a dependency using the following command:

 ```bash
 cargo add slang_solidity
 ```

 Using the API directly provides us with a more fine-grained control over the parsing process.
-We're not limited to parsing the input as a top-level source unit but we can parse individual rules like contracts, various definitions or even expressions.
+It allows us to parse not just the input as a top-level source unit, but also individual rules like contracts, various definitions, and even expressions.

-We start by creating a `Language` struct with a given version.
+We begin by creating a `Language` struct with a specified version.
 This is an entry point for our parser API.

 ```rust
 // We use `anyhow` for a convenient and simplistic error handling/propagation